katasec/dstream/readme.md

 # DStream

 **DStream** is a robust application designed to monitor Microsoft SQL Server tables enabled with Change Data Capture (CDC) for updates.
-When changes are detected, DStream streams the data to Azure Service Bus for further processing, analytics, or event-driven applications.
+When changes are detected, DStream streams the data to various destinations including Azure Service Bus and Event Hubs for further processing, analytics, or event-driven applications.
 As a single-binary application with minimal external dependencies, DStream is easy to install, deploy, and containerize, making it highly suitable for cloud-native and scalable environments.

 ## Key Features

 - **CDC Monitoring**: Tracks changes (inserts, updates, deletes) on MS SQL Server tables enabled with CDC
+- **Flexible Publishing**: Supports multiple publishing destinations:
-- **Data Streaming**: Streams detected changes to Azure Service Bus, enabling real-time data processing
+  - Azure Service Bus
+  - Azure Event Hubs
+  - Console (for debugging)
+- **Destination Routing**: Includes destination topic/queue in message metadata for proper routing
 - **Distributed Locking**: Uses Azure Blob Storage for distributed locking, ensuring reliable operation in multi-instance deployments
 - **Flexible Configuration**: HCL-based configuration with environment variable support for secure credential management
 - **Structured Logging**: Built-in structured logging with configurable log levels